-The International Metallographic Contest and Exhibit is being held in conjunction with the Microscopy & Microanalysis 2014 meeting and the 47th Annual IMS Meeting in Hartford, CT, August 3-7, 2014.
+The International Metallographic Contest and Exhibit is being held in conjunction with the Microscopy & Microanalysis 2016 meeting and the 49th Annual IMS Meeting in Columbus, OH, July 24-28, 2016.
 The contest features the best work of metallographers and microstructural analysts from around the world.
 Entrants need not be members of the International Metallographic Society or ASM International.

 The primary goal of the contest is to advance the science of microstructural analysis by providing an opportunity for those interested in material properties and characterization to display their work and communicate significant scientific information.
 There are five different classes of competition covering all fields of optical and electron microscopy.
 In Classes 1 through 3, multiple images and captions are expected to be used to describe how metallography was used to help solve a problem or to describe a unique or unusual technique.
 Classes 4 and 5 are for artistic pictures.
 The contest is open to all, including non-members.

 Officers of IMS or ASM, class award sponsors and commercial exhibitors may enter in any class to compete for cash awards including best in show.
 If an entry submitted by officers of IMS or ASM, class award sponsors or commercial exhibitors receives a first place award in any class, the author is prohibited from entering the same class the following year.

 AWARDS All monetary awards will be issued in U.S. dollars.

 Best in Show, This award is endowed by Buehler and is open to Classes 1 and 2 only.
 The winner will receive the Jacquet-Lucas Award consisting of a plaque, the Jacquet-Lucas Medal in Shadow Box, a hand lettered Calligraphy Certificate and $3000.00.